Woodlands School Curriculum Rationale

 The curriculum encompasses our core learning values of independence and interdependence; where learning for life is fun.
 It focuses on developing the key skills of communication, cognition, independence, physical development and self-care.
 These are all transferable skills that will equip our young people for life beyond school.
 A thematic plan supports a balance of stimulating contexts to ensure breadth and coverage.
 We have developed our learning environments outside the confines of the classroom, promoting learning through positive outdoor experiences and play.

-In order to provide students at Woodlands with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses 3 pathways: ‘Explorers’, ‘Pathfinders’ and ‘Adventurers’.
+In order to provide students at Woodlands with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses 4 pathways up to and including Year 9: ‘Explorers’, ‘Pathfinders’, ‘Adventurers’ and ‘Navigators’

 Each pathway covers skills, knowledge and understanding across 4 areas of learning, Individual learning needs are further met through bespoke intervention programmes for enhanced personalisation.